mekty2012/Deep-Learning-Theory/Optimization and Loss.md

 <https://www.arxiv.org/abs/2201.12052>

 Improve the SOTA results in terms of the required hidden layer width.
-Establish the global convergence of continuous solution of the diffeerntial inclusion, and provide relating solutions to the stochastic gradient sequences.
+Establish the global convergence of continuous solution of the differential inclusion, and provide relating solutions to the stochastic gradient sequences.